broeneatsdinner/Dinner-Lab-Wiki/Bug-Branches.md

 ***

 ## Build Master
-If you're the assigned build master, the following steps should be taken to review the code available in the pull request, and decide a course of action from there.
+If you're the assigned Build Master, the following steps should be taken to review the code available in the pull request, and decide a course of action from there.

 ##### Reviewing a Bug Branch _pull request_
 - Ensure it's clean (doesn't merge other developers' unrelated commits).
 If it's not, ask the developer who created the pull request to update their branch and re-submit the pull request